Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 **Decision**:

 We almost went with Honda Elevate at first.
 Talked to SA and requested another test drive.
-Told him we needed to see the colors in person, so drove to the showroom and saw them.
-We were not satisfied with the available color schemes.
+Told him we needed to see the colours in person, so drove to the showroom and saw them.
+We were not satisfied with the available colour schemes.
 Our budget was 15L, and this car came close to 20L.
 We could have easily bought it but we always took one or two days to decide sensibly as all the sales people tried their FOMO tactics.
 Capital Honda wasn’t giving us discounts either as we were keen on getting a revised edition (6 airbags standard).
 At this point, we wanted to try another dealer.
 I have to say the dealer was prompt in replying and followed up regularly (almost to the point of desperation).
 Even offered to park the demo car inside my narrow parking slot to see if it fit.

 A friend of mine recommended to pay a visit to Sundaram Honda.
 While talking to the Sales Manager, we got to know about an Elegant Edition model in Honda City.
 It’s the V-MT with a good amount of accessories at a cheaper cost that was introduced during the 2023 Diwali.
 The value was good and our focus slightly shifted towards buying a sedan.
 They were very patient in clearing all my doubts.
 I wanted an Elegant Edition offer on top of the revised edition but they said they can't do that and there won't be any offers or discounts for the revised edition yet.
 I was arguing a little but to no avail.
 Negotiated and got very good discounts.